ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 ### A more advanced structure
 The basic structure is enough for a simple single page application.
-But once you start to have complex pages, things will quickly need to be changed to accommodate the amounts of files that you will create.
+But once you start to have complex pages, things will quickly need to be changed to accommodate the amount of files that you will create.
 In a more advanced project (like a personal project of mine), the structure could be like this:

 ```text